Noisy Interactive Quantum Communication: Preliminaries

-\subsubsection{Blueberry Codes \cite{FGOS12}}
+\subsubsection{Blueberry Codes}

-Another kind of online codes we need to withstand the highest possible error rates are randomized error detection codes called blueberry codes in \cite{FGOS12}.
-To use these, Alice and Bob encode and decode messages with a shared secret key in a way that weakly authenticates and encrypts each message, and in this way the adversary Eve cannot apply a corruption of her choosing.
-Such codes unknown to the adversary were termed private codes in \cite{Lan04}.
-At best, with some small (but constant) probability she is able to corrupt a message in such a way that Alice and Bob do not detect it and this results in an effective decoding error, but most of the time a corruption of Eve results in an effective erasure decoding.
-Since the tree code property, and hence also its decoding, is defined in terms of Hamming distance, actual errors are twice as harmful as erasures in the tree decoding (we can view the erasure flag $\perp$ as a special symbol in $\Sigma$ never used in the encoding, but which helps in decoding).
-Moreover, in rounds in which actual decoding errors arise, parties are not immediately aware of it and on the basis of this wrong information might perform wrong operations on the quantum registers that need to later be corrected, while a party immediately realizes when an erasure happens and this prevents him from performing such wrong operations.
-Hence, concatenating a blueberry encoding on the tree encoding enables significant improvement in the allowed error rates.
+Another kind of online code we need in order to withstand the highest possible error rates are randomized error detection codes called blueberry codes in Ref.~\cite{FGOS12}.
+To use these, Alice and Bob encode and decode messages with a shared secret key in a way that weakly authenticates and encrypts each message, and in this way adversary Eve cannot apply a corruption of her choosing.
+Such codes unknown to the adversary were termed private codes in Ref.~\cite{Lan04}.
+At best, with some small (but constant) probability Eve is able to corrupt a message in such a way that Alice and Bob do not detect it, and this results in an effective decoding error, but most of the time a corruption of Eve results in an effective erasure decoding.
+Since the tree code property, and hence also its decoding, is defined in terms of Hamming distance, transmission errors are twice as harmful as erasures in the tree decoding.
+(We can view the erasure flag $\perp$ as a special symbol in $\Sigma$; although never used in the encoding, this symbol helps in decoding.)
+When incorrect decoding occurs, the two parties might perform operations on the quantum registers that need to be corrected later.
+On the other hand, when an erasure occurs, it is visible to the recipient and this prevents him from performing such incorrect operations.
+Hence, concatenating a blueberry code with the tree code enables significant improvement in the allowed error rates.

-These blueberry codes were defined in \cite{FGOS12} for the purpose of authenticating streams of classical messages and for the simulation of interactive classical protocols.
-The authors gave the following definition for them and proved the following properties:
+These blueberry codes were defined in Ref.~\cite{FGOS12} for the purpose of authenticating streams of classical messages and for the simulation of interactive classical protocols.
+Below we summarize their definition and important properties.